astr0-g/Decentralized-Bingo-Game/README.md

 -   Games have a minimum turn duration between draws

--   Admin can update the entry fee, join duration, turn duration, whether return bet and max plyer in one game
+-   Admin can update the entry fee: Bingo Token, join duration, turn duration, whether return bet and max plyer in one game

 [BingoGame.sol](https://github.com/Astr0-G/Decentralized-Bingo-Game/blob/main/contracts/BingoGame.sol): this is the game version for real world cases, which is the one deployed on Goerli testnet.

 -   Draw winners function "drawWinner" will be called by automation keeper

--   Support 4 players in a game as default(could change on your needs)
+-   Support 4 players in a game as default(could change on game needs)

 -   Support unlimited multiple concurrent games

--   Each player pays an ERC20 entry fee, transferred on join
+-   Each player pays an ERC20 entry fee: Bingo Token, transferred on join

 -   Winner wins the pot of entry fees, transferred on win(player needs to claim their bet back by calling "claimPrize" function)